-- No-Slope Design Option Results in reasonably sized culverts without requiring much in the way of calculations.
+- 1. No-Slope Design Option Results in reasonably-sized culverts without requiring much in the way of calculations.
 It is most effective for relatively short culverts at low-gradient sites.
-Culverts are typically larger than the hydraulic option, however the design avoids the additional cost of surveying and engineering. - 2.
-Stream Simulation Design Option Results in an artificial stream channel that is constructed inside the culvert, thereby providing passage for any fish that would be migrating through the reach. - 3.
-The Hydraulic Design Option Requires hydrologic and open-channel hydraulic calculations and specific site data, but usually results in smaller culverts than the no slope option.
-The analysis is based on velocity, depth and maximum turbulence requirements for a target species and age class.
+Culverts are typically larger than the hydraulic option; however, the design avoids the additional cost of surveying and engineering. - 2.
+Stream Simulation Design Option A design method used to create or maintain natural stream processes in a culvert.
+This method is usually the preferred alternative for steep channels and long crossings.